Perfect5th/debian-packaging-from-null-to-hello/README.md

 Which directs `make` to call `dh` with any recipe it is called with.
 It's a bit of magic that orchestrates the build process.

+It should also be executable, so please: `chmod +x debian/rules`.

 Because this package consists of a single shell script, we don't need to do any actual building, but this makes it easy to integrate existing build systems (`make`, `cmake`, language-specific compilers, _etc._) into Debian packaging.

-## Step 6: Adding the install file
+### Step 6: Adding the install file

 If you tried to build now, it would _almost_ work.
 We're still missing one thing—an indication of where the files produced by building the package should end up when installed.